 Growing the game is essential to the mission of our Section.
 An important part of this effort is making sure that people of all backgrounds have access to and feel authentically welcome in the game and business of golf.
 Our goal is to make golf—both the game and the business—as diverse as the United States.

 In the wake of the Coronavirus (COVID-19) pandemic, golf has seen boom in participation.
-On the flip side of this coin, many collegiate and high school golf seasons were cut short – stripping many athletes the opportunity to play the game they love.
+In the same lense, many collegiate and high school golf seasons were cut short – stripping many athletes the opportunity to play the game they love.
 Established in 2020, the Willow Cup is collegiate and amateur event aimed to give a recognized playing opportunity to a diverse network of players, inspire a new generation of golfers and create awareness and support for the Foundation.
 Learn More 〉